Missing in Action: The Sister Lines That Left Us Gasping for Air and Deals

 (Launched 2007 – Retail closures 2019)

 The thinking girl's brand.
 Launched by Mary-Kate and Ashley Olsen, Elizabeth and James gave us the refined cool of The Row—but with a more wearable, affordable spirit.
 Stores like the Beverly Hills flagship were dreamy minimalist spaces offering fragrances, handbags, and elevated basics.
-The Nirvana Black and White scents still linger in my memory (and maybe my bathroom).
-Though the brand was eventually licensed to Kohl’s and sold until inventory ran dry, its ghosted Instagram and fading retail presence say it all—she left the party without saying goodbye.
+The Nirvana Black and White scents still linger in my memory (and maybe my current vanity).
+Though the brand was eventually licensed to Kohl’s and sold until inventory ran dry, its ghosted Instagram and fading retail presence says it all—she left the party without saying goodbye.
 In its prime, Elizabeth and James were adored by Rihanna, Lauren Conrad, Kate Bosworth, and Vanessa Hudgens.
 The girls who got it, got it.
-Those leggings?
+Those leather leggings?
 A status symbol.
 The brand?
-A lifestyle.
+A lifestyle. if you come across any Achieve pieces or a roller ball of nirvana, cherish it.

 BCBG Max Azria